onosproject/onos-config/docs/build.md

 images.

 The main Docker image is `onosproject/onos-config`, which is the main program that acts as a server that provides various gRPC interfaces to application.
-This include `gNMI` and the `AdminService` and `DiagnosticService`.
+This include `gNMI` and the `ConfigAdminService` and `DiagnosticService`.
 The second Docker image is `onosproject/onos-cli`, which provides a command-line shell that can be deployed as an ephemeral container inside the Kubernetes cluster and which provides access to the `onos` CLI commands for remotely interacting with the services provided by `onosproject/onos-config`.